smkhizar/frontend-technical-test/README.md

 This repository contains instructions for the MeilleursAgents Frontend Technical Test.

-It's objective is to give us an overview of your practical technical knowledge through the realisation of an application that matches what we do as Frontend Engineer at Meilleurs Agents.
+Its objective is to provide us an overview of your practical technical knowledge by building an application that matches what we do as Frontend Engineers at Meilleurs Agents.

 ## Objective